samestrin/sentiment-summary/README.md

 # Sentiment Summary

 The sentiment-summary module generates summaries from larger bodies of text taking sentence level sentiment into consideration.
-A modified TextRank algorithm is used.
+This module uses modified TextRank combined with Vader (Valence Aware Dictionary and sEntiment Reasoner).

 ## Installation